nadimnesar/nadimnesar/README.md

 I've completed my undergraduation on Computer Science & Engineering from DIU.
 Beyond tech, I'm a movie enthusiast and love to travel whenever I get the chance!

-> 💡 *I'm open to new opportunities in the domain of web technologies, backend engineering and micro-services.*
+> 💡 *I'm open to new opportunities in the domain of backend engineering and micro-services.*

 ---
 ### 🚀 Tech Stack